Skip to Content

 Overview

 Jitterbit variables are one of the three types of global data elements available in Harmony.
 (The two other types of global data elements—global variables and project variables—are also available globally throughout a project.
-They are set differently, as described in Global Variables and Project Variables.)
+They are set differently, as described in Global variables and Project variables.)

 The Jitterbit variables are always available throughout your project.
 They are predefined by Jitterbit or set in the Jitterbit configuration file.